top of page

 It's worth noting that this cost estimation doesn't include personal expenses such as souvenirs, travel insurance, laundry, and other unforeseen expenses.
 It's important to have a buffer in your budget to account for unexpected costs.

-CHINA TRAVEL TIPS
+TRAVEL TIPS FOR CHINA

 Here are some travel tips for China: